pascalwhoop/pascalbrokmeier.de_v3/src/posts/2020-01-10/2020-01-10-Recruiter_Q_and_A.md

 - What is the scope of the project?
 - Who is driving the project?
 Does it have executive backing?
 - How big is the team?
+- Freelance or employment?
+Individual freelancers only or also through a/our consulting firm?
 - What technologies are required?
 Limit it to 3 so I know what is at the core of the activity
 - Why does the client need external expertise?
 - How long is the current planning horizon?
 How many months will I be needed for if an agreement is found?